amal-k-ajay/fr3duo_vr_teleop/README.md

 # FR3 Duo Quest Teleop

-ROS 2 package for teleoperating a dual Franka FR3 setup with Meta Quest 3 controllers.
+ROS 2 package for teleoperating a Franka FR3 Duo robot with Meta Quest 3 controllers.

 The package provides: